evanpeck/evanpeck.github.io/_pages/undergrad.md

 **Notice:** This page is **heavily** under construction, so stick with me while I work on it.
 Until then, visit my current homepage at [http://www.eg.bucknell.edu/~emp017/](http://www.eg.bucknell.edu/~emp017/)
 {: .notice--warning}

-I am an advocate for primarily-undergraduate institutions (PUI) - both as environments that are positioned to confront society's most pressing sociotechnical problems, and also as institutions that offer a compelling balance of teaching and research for new faculty.
-I work to promote undergraduate research processes and products within my scholarly community, and see undergrad researchers as a critical (but often overlooked) group within academia.
+**I am an advocate for primarily-undergraduate institutions (PUI)** - both as environments that are positioned to confront society's most pressing sociotechnical problems, and also as institutions that offer a compelling balance of teaching and research for new faculty.
+I curate a [PUI job ad website](https://cs-pui.github.io/), [write/give talks about working at PUIs](https://medium.com/bucknell-hci/the-jobs-i-didnt-see-my-misconceptions-of-the-academic-job-market-9cb98b057422), and frequently mentor graduate students about the PUI hiring landscape.

+**I also advocate for _undergraduate research_** within my scholarly community, and see undergrad researchers as a critical (but often overlooked) group within academia.
+I believe that we need to [interrogate our selection processes and success metrics](https://medium.com/bucknell-hci/a-student-centered-research-manifesto-bfb41072fdca) in undergraduate research, [mitigate academia's barriers to participation](https://medium.com/bucknell-hci/a-neglected-pipeline-removing-undergrad-barriers-to-conferences-2a6c87eb4176), and view undergraduate research as a critical opportunity for enriching the perspectives in our research communities.

 <div id="highlights"></div>